mattbloem007/iboga.org/src/content/posts/2024-11-04-its-going-to-happen-with-or-without-us-thomas-kingsley-brown-makes-the-case-for-legal-ibogaine-treatment-clinics-in-the-united-states.md

 ---
+resources: []
 template: blog-post
-title: "\"It's going to happen with or without us.\" Thomas Kingsley Brown makes the case for legal ibogaine treatment clinics in the United States"
+title: "\"It's going to happen with or without us.\"  TKBrown advocates for legal ibogaine clinics in US "
 slug: /thomaskingsleybrowntedx
 date: 2024-11-04 16:16
 postType:
   - Video
 video: https://www.youtube.com/embed/-fvdjhLJxV4?si=yJ4WbIUIX3glRvgN
+audio: ""
 description: "Thomas Kingsley Brown presents his fascinating TEDx talk about the discovery by Howard Lotsof that ibogaine therapy is a highly effective treatment for opioid addiction.
 He discusses present treatments and their lack